Policy update

 The euro (€).
 Lithuania adopted the euro in 2015.
 Whether you're visiting Vilnius or smaller cities, euros are widely accepted.
 Before the euro was adopted as Lithuania’s official currency, the Lithuanian litas was used.

-Major debit cards are widely used in Lithuania, but cash is also still widely used – especially at smaller shops, restaurants, and street markets.
-It’s best to make sure you have a few euros on hand when traveling to beautiful Lithuania.
+Major debit cards are widely used in Lithuania, but cash is also still widely used, especially at smaller "mom and pop" shops, restaurants, and street markets.
+It’s best to make sure you have a few euros on hand.

 The euro (€).
-Luxembourg, despite being small, is a key financial hub in Europe.
-The country uses the euro, and travelers can use the currency seamlessly across its borders.
 Before adopting the euro, Luxembourg’s official currency was the Luxembourgish franc, which they shared with neighboring Belgium at a 1:1 exchange rate.

 Debit and credit cards are widely used in Luxembourg.